 With no alternatives to keys and certificates available, the first priority is to make sure they are adequately protected.
 Businesses must make sure they know exactly where their keys and certificates are, fix any vulnerabilities, and make sure they are changed and replaced automatically.

 Organizations need to put strict policies in place to know who they can, and cannot, trust.
 Before a certificate is issued a business should make sure it knows exactly how it will be used, who will own it internally, and if it fits into the existing security policy.
-And with more cloud and DevOps environments, we can only accomplish this with an immune system that’s machine-based to scale up and down in seconds.
+And with more cloud and DevOps environments, we can only accomplish this with a solution that’s machine-based to scale up and down in seconds.

 Businesses must not forget to include enterprise mobile certificates in their cyber security policy.
 The misuse of these for applications such as WiFi, VPN and MDM/EMM is a growing concern, especially with an increase in mobile employees and the adoption of BYOD (Bring Your Own Devices).
 Security professionals indicated that attacks using mobile certificates have the largest impact of all attacks using keys and certificates with a total possible impact of $126 million.

 Businesses should sweep the Internet regularly to see if there are any ‘spoofed’ or stolen certificates out there claiming to belong to them.
 Stolen certificates are now being sold for $1000 and more.
 This is such a big problem that Intel believes it will be the next big hacker marketplace.
-Each business’s immune system for its cyber realm should detect these issues and rapidly respond to anomalies as well as know how to fix and replace vulnerable keys and certificates quickly.
+Each business’s security infrastructure should detect these issues and rapidly respond to anomalies as well as know how to fix and replace vulnerable keys and certificates quickly.

 It is critical that organizations put broad cyber security controls in place.
 It’s not possible just to focus in on one type of security control.
 And, it’s critically important that the foundational elements for security, like keys and certificates, be secured first.
 Cybercriminals won’t question the size or sector of a business when they attack.